mamaral/Evolve/README.md

 After the selection and generation of offspring, the `EvolutionManager` calls its required delegate method `evolutionManager:didCompetedGeneration:fittestOrganism:offspring:nextGeneration:`, providing details about the results of the previous generation, and the updated organisms for the next generation.
 You can use this information for debugging, logging, updating your UI, etc.

-You should use the `completeNextGeneration` parameter to re-evaluate the fitness of your new population, and if there is still something left to be desired you can simply call `proceedWithSelection` again to continue the process through to the next generation.
-If you've determined that you don't want to continue with the simulation, because some maximal fitness was reached, your population has become stagnant, etc., simply ***don't call*** `proceedWithSelection` again.
+You should use the `completeNextGeneration` parameter to re-evaluate the fitness of your new population, and if there is still something left to be desired you can simply call `proceedWithSelectionAndBreeding` again to continue the process through to the next generation.
+If you've determined that you don't want to continue with the simulation, because some maximal fitness was reached, your population has become stagnant, etc., simply ***don't call*** `proceedWithSelectionAndBreeding` again.

 ## Community